bgveenstra/ga-coding-challenge/back-end/rubric.md

   - Either create a database or document that a database would be used in a real-world scenario.

-**Demonstrate awareness of real-world technical development practices and concerns related to the target company, including testing and security.**
+**Demonstrate awareness of real-world technical development practices and of concerns related to the target company, including testing and security.**

+  - Follow the format of data provided in data.json.
+(Bonus: read or load data from data.json programmatically).

   - Test the API before submitting, and describe the testing process.

   - Connect the coding challenge to GACon by mentioning attendee privacy, accuracy of timestamps for users from various timezones, or some other thoughtful feature.